Orthopedic Physical Therapy Residency Program

 Full-time Internal Resident Position

-In 2014, a hybrid distance learning model will be offered for those who would like to pursue a Residency, but do not want to move to Ithaca to do it.
-Residents may maintain their employment at their current facility, while taking didactic course work at Cayuga Medical Center's weekend courses.
-Course work will be augmented by online discussion with CMC faculty and other residents in the program.
-Clinical mentoring will take place both with our faculty, as well as with a "local" mentor who is an Orthopedic Certified Specialist (PT, OCS).
+A hybrid distance learning model was initiated in 2014 for those who wanted to pursue a Residency, but did not have the ability to enter the internal residency.
+The external residency has the ability to accept up to 10 residents a year.
+Residents will be employed by another facility, and will take the required didactic course work at Cayuga Medical Center's weekend courses.
+Course work will be augmented by online discussions with CMC faculty and other residents in the program.
+Clinical mentoring will take place both with our faculty, as well as with a "local" mentor at or near your clinic who is an Orthopedic Certified Specialist (OCS).
 External Residents will provide a series of in-services to teach the clinicians at their facility, thereby giving back to their employer who supports them through the program.
 The external residency program may be completed in 12 to 24 months.
 The 24 month option allows greater flexibility for the clinician who continues to carry a full case load or has other obligations throughout the program.
+This program will allow a much greater number of individuals to benefit from all that Cayuga Medical Center's Physical Therapy Orthopedic Residency has to offer.